 ✅ 6.
 Education: Learn from your surroundings or environment.
 The sharing of knowledge is a must for the continuity of prosperity.
 To acquire and maintain sustenance, shelter, energy, security, and healthcare the community must share its knowledge through INFORMATION dissemination or education.
 Education nurtures innovation, science and technology.

 ✅ 8.
 Propagation: Sexual Pleasure and Continuity of humanity.
+We get pleasure in helping create the next generation.

 ✅ 11.
 Communication: We need interaction.
 We need cooperation.
 In order for us to interact, we need to communicate.
 In order for us to cooperate, we need to communicate.
 In order for humans to achieve any of the above, we must communicate.